t7seven7t/ViewIt/README.md

 ## Documentation
 Most of the interfaces are already documented with some classes receiving documentation too.
 More information on how to use the API can be found on the [wiki](https://github.com/t7seven7t/ViewIt/wiki).

+Additionally you can have a look at the provided example `ViewItTest` that contains some simple command test cases for modifying the scoreboard.

 ## Downloading
 You can find the latest release of ViewIt along with a list of changes on the [releases page](https://github.com/t7seven7t/ViewIt/releases).
 To install just place the jar into your plugins folder.